quentinglorieux/LeishMan/nuxt-app/public/data/publications/A-10-year-retrospective-study-on-pediatric-visceral-leishmaniasis-in-a-European-endemic-area:-diagnostic-and-short-course-therapeutic-strategies.md

 ---
-title: A 10-year retrospective study on pediatric visceral leishmaniasis in a European endemic area: diagnostic and short-course therapeutic strategies
+title: "A 10-year retrospective study on pediatric visceral leishmaniasis in a European endemic area: diagnostic and short-course therapeutic strategies"
 authors: "Arianna Dondi"
 journal: "Healthcare"
 year: 2023